 Heated towel rail in downstairs en suite wetroom.

 Flatscreen tv, dvd, video player (with videos cassettes).
 Freesat hd (English), French tv, radio, books and selection of games

 Private patio and private gated garden to rear of property (safe for pets and small children).Private garden opens out onto the communal grounds, complete with children's play fort, swings, slide.
-Shared heated pool (june - august inclusive) and sun deck within the communal grounds.
+Shared heated pool (heated June - August inclusive) and sun deck within the communal grounds.
 Total site is over 4 acres.
 Surrounded by fields and woods.
 Lots of local walks and cycle routes.

 Within easy distance of local supermarket and bar (1.5km).